 - How do we build collective intelligence that coheres individual wisdom with shared needs, and where might this intelligence live?

 - Where measurable, tangible, and real change is needed, how do we ensure we’re turning our ideas and ambitions into action and results?

 - And as we hustle to find solutions or routes to change in the most challenging contexts, what role might rule-breaking play as part of our strategies?

-And if you read this as a newbie to Collective Conversations, you can read more about our community exploration, and sign-up to get updates and invites to future conversations.
+And if you read this as a newbie to Collective Conversations, you can read more and sign-up to get updates and invites to future conversations.
 To chat more about this blogpost, then you can connect with me on twitter or drop me a line at [email protected]